MicrosoftDocs/memdocs/memdocs/intune/user-help/your-device-is-missing-an-IT-required-certificate-android.md

 ![screenshot-error-message-about-missing-certificate](./media/andr-cert_install-1-cert_missing.png)

-This article describes how to enable browser eaccess in the Company Portal app so that you can download the required certificate and get your device enrolled.
+This article describes how to enable browser access in the Company Portal app so that you can download the required certificate and get your device enrolled.

 ## Enable browser access